 A man bought several boxes of cigars and had them insured against fire.
 When he had smoked them, he put in a claim against the insurance company that they had been destroyed by fire.

 The company refused to pay, and the man sued.
 The judge ruled that the company had given the man a policy protecting against fire, and must pay.

 As soon as the man accepted the money, the company had him arrested on a charge of arson.

-Another anecdote from the same mid-1960s volume suggests this legend stems from a joke whose basic premise has been used in a few different ways:
+Another anecdote from that same volume suggests this legend stemmed from a joke whose basic premise had been used in a few different ways:

 "He's the kind of accountant you've got to admire.
 Last year he deducted eighty cartons of cigarettes from my income tax.
 Called it loss by fire!"

 Sometimes, as in this 2006 example, the basic legend is given a darker ending:

 A North Carolina man was on the top of the world, a self-proclaimed smart guy who made money by finding the loopholes in laws.
 He bought a $15,000 box of vintage imported cigars and took out an insurance policy, just like he did for his other valuables, protecting them against hazards, including fire.
 Once he finished smoking the two dozen cigars in the box, he filed an insurance claim, stating that the cigars had been "consumed" by fire.